 Triangle channel trades usually have no specific rules.
 As such, the Trailing Stop becomes your best friend in such complicated times.
 The Trailing Stop becomes even more useful when deciding to exit half of your profit target instead of the full target.
 Just be sure to widen and tighten your ATR Trailing Stop depending on values showing on the ATR indicator

-That’s a wrap for ”How To Use Average True Range Indicator For Forex Profits”.
+That’s a wrap for ”How To Use The Average True Range Indicator To Boost Your Forex Profits”.
 As you can see the ATR is very helpful in placing your stop losses and profit targets.
 If anything it will save you a whole lot of headaches as far gauging the stability of the market.
 You don’t need to crunch calculations as how to ascertain your ATR.
 Your MT4 platform will take of that at the backend for you.
 But f you think you are smart enough to crunch these calculations by your self, you’re welcome to try.

 So til next time take care.